 How to Keep Loneliness and Isolation from Harming Your Health

-Social distancing is slowing Covid-19's spread but the enforced solitude may raise other risks and even shorten your life.
+Social distancing is slowing Covid-19's spread but the enforced solitude may raise other risks.

 With the novel coronavirus spreading across the United States, public health officials and political leaders have called for people to stay home and avoid contact with others.
 “Social distancing,” as it’s called, saves lives during a pandemic.
-But social isolation and the loneliness it can cause can hurt your health and even shorten your life.
+But social isolation and the loneliness it can cause can hurt your health.

 On January 19, the first known U.S. case of Covid-19, the disease caused by the coronavirus, popped up in the state of Washington.
 On January 31, the Secretary of Health and Human Services declared a public health emergency.
 As the highly contagious disease spread across America, cities, states, and counties started telling people to stay home, and on March 13 President Trump declared a national emergency.
-Since then, leaders across the country have put recommendations in place to limit social interaction, everything from rules about the size of gatherings to extreme measures, like telling people to “shelter in place.”
+Since then, leaders across the country have put recommendations in place to limit social interaction, everything from rules about the size of gatherings to measures like telling people to “shelter in place.”
 (That hasn’t stopped everyone though—here are some of the worst super spreader events since the start of the pandemic.)

 Officials say that those measures will prevent the disease from spreading, but unfortunately, they worsen another growing public health issue in the United States: the epidemic of loneliness.

 When Vivek Murthy, MD, was appointed U.S. Surgeon General in 2014, he toured the country asking people about their health concerns.
 He expected to hear about “the opioid epidemic and rising rates of obesity, diabetes, and heart disease,” he writes Together, an upcoming book about loneliness.
 But in addition to those things, he also heard that loneliness is “far more common than I had thought,” he tells The Healthy.
 “I also came to learn that it was more consequential in having significant impacts on our health.”